open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 * OTel can provide traces and logs in addition to metrics, as well as correlation of these signals,thus enhancing the observability of Kubernetes environments
-* OTel provides handy tools, such as the Target Allocator and OTel collector components, to provide flexibility for configuration and deployment options
+* OTel provides handy tools, such as the Target Allocator and OTel Collector components, to provide flexibility for configuration and deployment options

 Cons: